Achievable logoAchievable logo

 Regulation D

-Regulation D offerings are also known as “private placements,” which involve the sale of securities to a private audience, not the general public.
-As a reminder, the Securities Act of 1933 was written to protect the general investing public.
-When only a small non-public audience is involved, the rules are relaxed.
-If an issuer wants to sell a security utilizing this rule, they can avoid registration.
+Regulation D offerings are also called private placements.
+They involve selling securities to a private audience rather than the general public.
+Since the Securities Act of 1933 is designed to protect the general investing public, the rules are relaxed when the offering is limited to a smaller, non-public group.
+If an issuer sells a security under Regulation D, it can avoid registration.

-For example, Airbnb took part in multiple private placements from their inception in 2008 and onward.
-Eventually, the company took part in an IPO in late 2020 when they were seeking a significant amount of capital ($3.5 billion) they likely couldn’t attain only through accredited investors.
+For example, Airbnb participated in multiple private placements starting in 2008.
+The company later completed an IPO in late 2020 when it sought a large amount of capital ($3.5 billion) that likely couldn’t be raised solely from accredited investors.
 Many companies follow this cycle:

 1. Raise capital from private placements